1. Was Gott tut, das ist wohlgetan,

 (transl.
 Michael Marissen & Daniel R. Melamed)

-General Note: Movements 1 and 6 take their texts verbatim from the outer stanzas of the hymn “Was Gott tut, das ist wohlgetan.”
+GENERAL NOTE: Movements 1 and 6 take their texts verbatim from the outer stanzas of the hymn “Was Gott tut, das ist wohlgetan.”
 The remaining movements paraphrase stanzas 2 through 5.

 1 The verb “anfängen” here does not mean “to begin” or “to commence”; in older German, the phrase “meine Sachen anfängen” can be used in the place of “meine Sachen verrichten” (“to dispatch my affairs”)

 2 The “Weg zum Leben” here is “the path to eternal life.”
-In Matthew 7:14, the strait path leads to life: “die Pforte ist eng, und der Weg ist schmal, der zum Leben führt” (“the gate is narrow and the path is strait [or, 'constricted'] that leads to [eternal] life”).
-In Bach's cantata, however, God's word of truth leads the believer on the path to life—i.e., “mich den Weg” is to be understood as “mich [auf] den Weg” (“me on the path”).
-This line in the cantata is an adaptation of the third line of the second stanza from the title hymn “Was Gott tut, das ist wohlgetan,” which reads “Er führet mich auf rechter Bahn” (“He [God] leads me on the right route”).
+In Matthew 7:14, the strait path leads to life: “die Pforte ist eng, und der Weg ist schmal, der zum Leben führt” (“the gate is narrow and the path is strait [or, ‘constricted’] that leads to [eternal] life”).
+In Bach’s cantata, however, God’s word of truth leads the believer on the path to life—i.e., “mich den Weg” is to be understood as “mich [auf] den Weg” (“me on the path”).
+This line in the cantata is an adaptation of the third line of the second stanza from the title hymn “Was Gott tut, das ist wohlgetan,” which reads “Er führet mich auf rechter Bahn” (“He [God] leads me on the right course”).

 3 The verb “rühren” is being used here as a synonym for “treffen” in the sense of “to strike/hit.”
 The word is used this way in Job 19:21, which in the Luther Bibles of Bach’s day reads “Erbarmt euch mein, ihr meine Freunde, denn die Hand Gottes hat mich gerührt” (“Pity me, you my friends, for the hand of God has struck me”).
 Job 5:19 uses similar language about the hand of God, likewise employing the verb “rühren.”
 The next line of the cantata speaks of God’s hands doing the opposite of what Job 19 relates.